Merck Manual

 • Symptoms are related to where in the body blood clots form.

-• Diagnosis is based on the person's symptoms and blood tests.
+• Diagnosis is based on the person's symptoms and blood test results.

 HUS is a rare disorder in which many small blood clots (thrombi) form suddenly throughout the body.
 Hemolytic means that red blood cells break down, and uremic means that kidney injury causes urea (a waste product) to accumulate in the blood.
-HUS is related to thrombotic thrombocytopenic purpura Thrombotic Thrombocytopenic Purpura (TTP) Thrombotic thrombocytopenic purpura (TTP) is a serious disorder that involves the formation of small blood clots throughout the body that block the flow of blood to vital organs such as the... read more (TTP), but it occurs more often in children and more often causes kidney failure, whereas TTP is more common among adults.
+HUS is related to thrombotic thrombocytopenic purpura (TTP), but it occurs more often in children and more often causes kidney failure, whereas TTP is more common among adults.

 The small blood clots that form in HUS block small blood vessels throughout the body, particularly those in the brain, heart, and kidneys.
 The blood vessel blockage damages organs and can break apart red blood cells that pass through partially blocked vessels.
 The blood clots also mean that an abnormally high number of platelets are being used up, which leads to a sharp decrease in the number of platelets in the bloodstream (thrombocytopenia).

-Hemolytic-uremic syndrome usually occurs following an intestinal infection that results from ingestion of food contaminated with the bacteria Escherichia coli O157:H7 E. coli O157:H7 infection Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more or other toxin-producing bacteria.
+Hemolytic-uremic syndrome usually occurs following an intestinal infection that results from ingestion of food contaminated with the bacteria Escherichia coli O157:H7 or other toxin-producing bacteria.

 In hemolytic-uremic syndrome (HUS), symptoms develop suddenly.